-An EVP is your promise, as an employer, of what you will give to your employees in return for their time, loyalty, and productivity.
-It’s often a bold, compelling yet genuine statement that defines you.
-It acts as a filter and a magnet, getting the right people to apply.
+A value proposition is your promise, as an employer, of what you will give to your employees in return for their time, loyalty, and productivity.
+It’s often a bold, compelling yet genuine statement that defines you and gets the right people to apply.

-Your unique EVP message needs to be real and authentic, and reflect what your organization is living every day: “It’s the guiding force, the soul, and essence of your employer brand,” says Fanta Selman, Senior Manager of Client Service Solutions at Monster.
+Your unique message needs to be real and authentic, and reflect what your organization is living every day.
+“It’s the guiding force, the soul, and the essence of your employer brand,” says Fanta Selman, senior manager of client service solutions at Monster.

 Think of it as an entire candidate journey map—defining the employee experience that is proudly promoted on your company website, internal communications, job descriptions, and in all interaction with potential candidates, from interviewing to onboarding and beyond, Selman says.

-Research by Gartner reports that effectively delivering an EVP attracts 20% more candidates, can increase new hire commitment by 29%, and reduce annual employee turnover by as much as 69%.
+Gartner research reports that effectively delivering an employee value proposition attracts 20 percent more candidates, can increase new hire commitment by 29 percent, and can reduce annual employee turnover by as much as 69 percent.

-“In today’s crowded and noisy new world of work, your candidates are being bombarded with information,” says Jason Kipps, Managing Director at global research firm Universum.
+“In today’s crowded and noisy new world of work, your candidates are being bombarded with information,” says Jason Kipps, managing director at the global research firm Universum.
 “You may only have about 15 seconds to cut through the noise and attract them to your open positions.
 Make sure you are starting that conversation off with what they are most interested in.”

 Simply focusing on your culture and internal reality or your reputation and history is not a winning proposition, says Kipps.
 “While this may be unique and important for your candidates to be aware of, there are likely other aspects of the employment opportunities you offer that are far more important to your candidates.”

-Don’t guess what your most attractive attributes are; get research so you know, Kipps stresses.
+Don’t guess what your most attractive attributes are — get research so you know.
 “If you were launching a new beverage, your marketing team would have extensive research on your consumers, how to package your product and what color the can should be.”
 So, why would you assume what your employees like about their job instead of consulting them directly?
 Start the conversation with your top employees: Why did they join?
 Why do they stay?

 Good recruitment marketers ensure they have research available to inform them on how to package their employment opportunities the same way a marketer would when launching a consumer offering, says Kipps.
 “Guessing is far more expensive than paying to get it right, and research will produce a much better ROI.”

-A powerful EVP is critical to carving out a positive employer brand reputation by communicating the unique offerings that make you special as an employer.
+A powerful employee value proposition is critical to carving out a positive employer brand because it communicates the unique offerings that make you special as an employer.
 Aligning your employer brand communication and employee experience builds brand consistency and wins talent, Kipps adds.

-Lynette Estrada, VP of Global Talent Acquisition and Employer Branding at UiPath, a global software company, says that their EVP statement allows them to clearly communicate who they are and also helps in setting expectations with candidates.
+Lynette Estrada, vice president of global talent acquisition and employer branding at UiPath, a global software company, says that their proposition statement allows them to clearly communicate who they are and also helps in setting expectations with candidates.
 “It’s key to attracting the right candidates to your company, especially from a culture and values fit perspective.”

 Be authentic and find a good balance between what is true today and what you aspire to become, Estrada suggests.
-What you say needs to be consistent with what you do within the company—“not having this consistency will only deter people from applying.”
+What you say needs to be consistent with what you do within the company because a lack of consistency will keep candidates from applying, she says.

-Building or revamping an EVP doesn’t have to be difficult if you take the time to understand who your ideal candidate is and do a deep dive into your core strengths.
+Building or revamping an employee value proposition doesn’t have to be difficult if you take the time to understand who your ideal candidate is and do a deep dive into your core strengths.
 “The employee voice is the most important thing and that means getting feedback from people already doing the job,” says Selman.

 Find out what employees appreciate about working at your company and get input from leaders too.
 Besides, you need to know what competitors are proposing, she says.